nicolavianello95/FIR_filter/README.md

 # FIR_filter
-Design, development, and improvment of a VLSI FIR filter.
+Modeling, Design and ASIC implementation of a tenth order FIR filter.
+This project has been developed in two versions: a basic one, and an improved one using 3-level unfolding and five stages pipeline.